cloudflare/pint/docs/index.md

 There are three modes it works in:

 - CI PR linting
-- Ad-hoc linting of a selected files or directories
+- Ad-hoc linting of selected files or directories
-- A daemon that continuously checks selected files or directories and expose metrics describing all discovered problems.
+- A daemon that continuously checks selected files or directories and exposes metrics describing all discovered problems.

 ### Pull Requests